dimitrimarion/formi-search/README.md

 `$ npm install`

-Build the app and run the server with:
+Build the app and start the server with:

 `$ npm run dev`